 - How do I Study Abroad on UCEAP as a Transfer Student?

 - Please check out the UC Education Abroad Program (UCEAP) website.
-A great way to learn how to go about beginning your application and learning the logistics of going abroad on UCEAP is by attending one of our UC Davis Study Abroad 101 Workshops, held every Tuesday and Wednesday, 1pm, at the UC Davis Study Abroad office.
-If you have not yet begun your first term at UC Davis and attending one of our workshops is not feasible, we highly recommend coming into the office to speak with one of our country-specific advisors before beginning the application process.
-To set up an appointment, either stop by the office or email us at: email@example.com.
+A great way to learn how to go about beginning your application and learning the logistics of going abroad on UCEAP is by coming into the office to speak with one of our enrollment advisors before beginning the application process.
+Drop in appointments are available Monday-Friday, 9am-4pm just stop by the office or email us at: email@example.com.
 Remember, transfer students are encouraged to study abroad regardless of major, class standing, or foreign language experience.
 Transfer students need to pay special attention to application deadlines, particularly if they intend on spending their first term at UC Davis abroad.